faiakak/block-phone-number/README.md

 ## 📦 Features

-- Block phone numbers with reason, store, and metadata
+- Block phone numbers with reason, and blocked by
 - Check if a phone number is blocked
 - List and remove blocked phone numbers
-- Manage store locations
 - RESTful JSON API
 - PostgreSQL storage with auto migrations
 - Dockerized deployment